-(1) We have assumed that all Aircraft will be financed under this Offering prior to August 25, 2019, and that the appraised value of each Aircraft, determined as described under "-Equipment Notes and the Aircraft", declines from that of the initial appraised value of such Aircraft by approximately 3% per year after the year of delivery of such Aircraft, in each case prior to the final expected Regular Distribution Date.
+(1) We have assumed that all Aircraft will be financed under this Offering prior to August 25, 2019, and that the appraised value of each Aircraft, determined as described under "- Equipment Notes and the Aircraft", declines from that of the initial appraised value of such Aircraft by approximately 3% per year after the year of delivery of such Aircraft, in each case prior to the final expected Regular Distribution Date.
 Other rates or methods of depreciation may result in materially different LTVs.
-We cannot assure you that the depreciation are and method used for purposes of the table will occur or predict the actual future value of any Aircraft.
+We cannot assure you that the depreciation rate and method used for purposes of the table will occur or predict the actual future value of any Aircraft.
 See "Risk Factors-Risk Factors Relating to the Certificates and the Offering-The Appraisals are only estimates of Aircraft value".

 In calculating the outstanding balances of each Class of Certificates, we have assumed that the Trusts will acquire the Equipment Notes for all Aircraft.
 Outstanding balances as of each Regular Distribution Date are shown after giving effect to distributions expected to be made on such distribution date.
-The LTVs for each Class of Certificates were obtained for each Regular Distribution Date by dividing (i) the expected outstanding balance of such Class (together, in the case of the case of
+The LTVs for each Class of Certificates were obtained for each Regular Distribution Date by dividing (i) the expected outstanding balance of such Class (together, in the case of each Regular Distribution Class of Certificates were obtained for each Regular Distribution Date by dividing (i) the expected outstanding balance of such Class (together, in the case of certificates were obtained for each Regular Distribution Date by dividing (i) the expected outstanding balance of such Class (together, in the case of certificates).